lintool/guide/ura.md

 + Poke around the [Anserini GitHub repo](http://anserini.io/) and its [Pyserini](http://pyserini.io/) companion (which provides Python bindings).
 + Take a look at the [Anserini and Pyserini online notebooks](https://github.com/castorini/anserini-notebooks) &mdash; spend time to understand what's going on.
 + For some general background, read the [Introduction](http://www.ir.uwaterloo.ca/book/01-introduction.pdf) of Büttcher et al's [IR textbook](http://www.ir.uwaterloo.ca/book/): in particular, 1.1, 1.2, and 1.4.
-+ For an introduction to question answering, read [this paper](https://arxiv.org/pdf/1611.09268.pdf) and try to replicate the experiments [here](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md) and [here](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-doc.md).
++ For an introduction to question answering, read [this paper](https://arxiv.org/pdf/1611.09268.pdf) and try to reproduce the experiments [here](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md) and [here](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-doc.md).
 These results correspond to the BM25 baseline on the [MS MARCO Leaderboard](https://microsoft.github.io/msmarco/).
-If you've done this successfully, send a PR to add to the replication log at the bottom of the experiments page.
+If you've done this successfully, send a PR to add to the reproduction log at the bottom of the experiments page.
 In your PR describe your environment (and any issues you may have encountered).
-+ Next, do a similar replication, but with Pyserini, [here](https://github.com/castorini/pyserini/blob/master/docs/experiments-msmarco-passage.md) and [here](https://github.com/castorini/pyserini/blob/master/docs/experiments-msmarco-doc.md).
++ Next, do a similar reproduction, but with Pyserini, [here](https://github.com/castorini/pyserini/blob/master/docs/experiments-msmarco-passage.md) and [here](https://github.com/castorini/pyserini/blob/master/docs/experiments-msmarco-doc.md).
 Anserini is built on Lucene and thus runs on the JVM.
 Pyserini provides the Python bindings that interface with PyTorch, our deep learning toolkit of choice.

 You can send me an email after you've done all of the above.
 In you email, mention the phrase "banana odyssey": this lets me know you've actually read this document.